 Here is the story of a man who experienced some big ones.
 A pawn in a giant game whose rules he barely understood, he wound up serving in three armies and two wars in two continents.
 And was a prisoner of war (POW) in three countries.

-Yang Kyoungjong (surname: Yang) was born in Korea on 3/3/1920, about 10 years after Japan incorporated Korea into its Empire.
-This made him a Japanese national.
+Yang Kyoungjong (surname: Yang) was born in Korea in 1920, about 10 years after Japan incorporated Korea into its Empire.
+So he was a Japanese national.
 Ethnic Koreans like him were denied all the privileges of Japanese nationals from Japan while incurring all the obligations of Japanese nationals.
 He was drafted into Japan’s permanent military garrison in northeastern China (“The Kwangtung Army”).

-Japan had grandiose plans for enlarging its empire by seizing Mongolia and a big chunk of Siberia.
-This would be easy for two reasons:
+In 1938 Japan had grandiose plans for enlarging its empire by seizing Mongolia and a big chunk of Siberia.
+This would be straightforward for two reasons:

-Manchuria – ostensibly the independent nation of Manchukuo – was Tokyo’s obedient puppet state in northeastern China, providing The Kwangtung Army with the perfect base for a war of conquest.
+Manchuria – officially the independent nation of Manchukuo – was Tokyo’s obedient puppet state in northeastern China.
+It provided The Kwangtung Army with the perfect launching pad for a war of conquest.

 Secondly, despite the Soviet Armed Forces (the Red Army) and its obedient puppet state – Mongolia – looming large, the Red Army was reportedly in tatters.
-The Soviet dictator Josef Stalin’s paranoia about traitors in every closet and spies under every bed saw scores of top Red Army generals arrested, tortured then executed.
+The Soviet dictator Josef Stalin’s paranoia about traitors in every closet and foreign spies under every bed resulted in scores of top Red Army generals arrested, tortured then executed.

 Japanese intelligence officers noted with satisfaction that the Soviets’ leading tank warfare specialist was among the first to disappear.
 The Red Army’s morale, they reported to Tokyo, couldn’t be lower.